LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_curated_db.rst

 Classification using SINTAX
 ===========================

 We will perform **SINTAX** classification against the MIDORI database ourselves, as this is pretty straightforward to do.
 The first thing to do is to download the reference dataset you want to use from the MIDORI website.
 Head to the `download page <http://reference-midori.info/download.php#>`_ and select the :menuselection:`Latest_GenBankRelease`, then select :menuselection:`SINTAX --> uniq`.
-You can download this file directly to your working directory by using the command below; note how the structure of the download path matches the information shown on the MIDORI page.
-You would obviously need to modify this to download a file for a different classifier or for a different locus.
+You can download this file directly to your working directory by using the **example** command below. **Note that** the structure of the download path matches the information shown on the MIDORI page - you would obviously need to modify this to download a file for a different classifier, for a different locus, or for a newer version (240 at the time of writing, but very likely to change!).
 We then unzip this file and use VSEARCH to convert this to a special database format.

 .. parsed-literal::
 	:class: codebg